sajal2692/data-science-portfolio/readme.md

 # Data Science Portfolio
-Repository containing a portfolio of data science projects completed by me for academic, self learning, and hobby purposes.
+Repository containing portfolio of data science projects completed by me for academic, self learning, and hobby purposes.
 Presented in the form of iPython Notebooks.

 _Note: Data used in the projects (accessed under data directory) is for demonstration purposes only._